TheBeardofKnowledge/Scripts-from-my-videos/BeardSweeper Disk Cleanup/README.md

-# BeardSweeper - The Ultimate Windows Disk Cleanup Script
+# BeardSweeper - ***The Ultimate Windows Disk Cleanup Script***

 <p align="center">
 <img src="https://github.com/TheBeardofKnowledge/Scripts-from-my-videos/blob/main/BeardSweeper%20Disk%20Cleanup/BeardSweeperCharacter.png" />
 </p>

-## Why did I make this?
+## Why did I make this, and why you should you use it?
 Because there were no disk cleanup utilities or scripts that covered removing everything I was finding hoarding space in Windows related to cache or temporary files for all users of a pc.
 Many free utilities only clean the current user's cache, and want payment to clean all users... ridiculous!
 ### Using or making a script like this also let's you be less dependent on third-party utilities and reduce the number of external resources you need to perform repeditive tasks.
 Aren't you tired of Windows and programs leaving everything old all over your drive and taking up unnecessary space?
   Yeah, me too, so I started doing something about it... this script.

-  The target use for this is home and work computers running Windows 10, and 11 (home, pro, ltsc, iot)
+  ***The target use for this is home and work computers running Windows 10, and 11 (home, pro, ltsc, iot)***

 This has been made as an accumulation of a lot of testing, and adding to the script until it covered as much "safe to delete" temporary files as possible for the most commonly seen situations.